MidTermProject/Monster-Hunter-API/README.md

 2. Cd into the application directory where the `MonsterHunterAPI.sln` exist.
 3. Open the application using `Open/Start MonsterHunterAPI.sln`.
 4) Once the App is opened, Right click on the application name from the `Solution Explorer Window` and select `Add` -> `New Item` -> find `ASP.NET Configuration File` and open add it to the project.
-- Inside this file, change the following Connection String to the database
+- Inside this file, change the Connection String to the following to connect to database
 ```css
 "ConnectionStrings": {
     "DefaultConnection": "Server=(localdb)\\MSSQLLocalDB;Database=TaskDB;Trusted_Connection=True;MultipleActiveResultSets=true"